 - Twelve Months: This is the most extended duration of tenor you can invest in, and it lasts for a year.
 It is the best tenor to money you won’t need for a long time as it yields a higher percentage of interest.

-How To Purchase T-Bills
+How can I Purchase T-Bills in Nigeria?

-Treasury bills are under the control of financial institutions (banks or stockbrokers).
+They are under the control of financial institutions (banks or stockbrokers).
 Investing in treasury bills will require filling out a form with your personal information with the amount you are willing to invest as well as your bid rate.
 Mostly, the minimum amount of treasury bills you can buy depends on the dealer.

 When Are T-Bills Sold?